 Aside from the Prepare/Enrich tools I will give the couple a “menu” of topics that they may choose from.
 This menu includes topics such as money, family, sex, kids, and work/life balance that couples typically like to cover.
 I find this helpful in guiding our time together.
 We also have in-house developed homework that we will assign to couples to do between sessions.
 Please don’t worry though, this is not the homework you dreaded in high school!
 The homework we assign is designed to get you and your partner to engage in meaningful and connecting conversation.
 We call this The Pursuit of the Heart and we have seen this to be very valuable in communicating and connecting!

 Finally, I would like to reference a study that clearly indicates the benefit of premarital counseling.
 In 2006, Stanley, Amato, Johnson & Markman found that couples who participated in premarital counseling were more than 30% less likely to suffer divorce.
 Further, the head of psychology at BYU anecdotally states that he believes the rates to be more like a 50% reduction in the risk of divorce (Hanson, 2017).
 Aside from the risk of divorce, Stanley, Amato, Johnson & Markman, (2006) also state that participants in premarital counseling report higher levels of satisfaction, a decrease in the number of destructive conflicts, and increased levels of commitment.

 This is great evidence as to why you should engage in premarital & marriage counseling in Lubbock, TX with your partner prior to tying the knot!

-If you are planning on getting married soon AND you want to be set up for success, please reach out for your free session here!
-I look forward to serving you!
+If you are planning on getting married soon AND you want to be set up for success, please reach out today!
 Our phone number is 806-780-0003 and my email address is email@example.com if you have any other questions.
 At Dr. White and Associates, we provide trusted and experienced counseling & therapy in Lubbock, Texas.